Favorite Fall Festivals/Events in Virginia

 When?
 One or two days in late October (October 27, 2018)

 Why?
 There is something magical about trick or treating on the historic property.
-Not only will your children have a basket full of candy, they can also take a wagon ride, make a Halloween craft, watch traditional 19th-century crafts and join in on a children’s costume parade.
+Not only will your children have a basket full of candy, but they can also take a wagon ride, make a Halloween craft, watch traditional 19th-century crafts and join in on a children’s costume parade.

 Best for kids aged: This is another fun family event for children of all ages.
 Probably best for the elementary ages kids, but we’ve gone since our son was a baby.
 Who doesn’t love dressing up?